 were you under 31 years old and without legal immigraton status?

-Had you lived exclusively in the U.S. since June 15th, 2007?
+Have you lived exclusively in the U.S. since June 15th, 2007?

 Did you graduate from high school, get your GED, or serve in the military?

-If not, were you pursuing your education?
+If not, are you currently pursuing your education?

-Were you at least 15 years old?
+Are you at least 15 years old?

 Send Us Your DACA Questions